About The Policy Nexus

 The Mission

-Welcome to The Policy Nexus.
-This platform is dedicated to unmasking the inequities within administrative systems.
+This platform is dedicated to unmasking the inequities hidden within administrative systems.
 I founded this site to bridge the gap between complex public administration theory and the daily lives of global citizens.
+Here, we go beyond the headlines to analyze how policy timelines and bureaucratic structures impact underserved communities—both offline and online.

 The Research

-As a Doctor of Public Administration (DPA) student at the University of La Verne, my academic work focuses on the intersection of public health, digital policy, and social justice.
+As a Doctor of Public Administration (DPA) student at California Baptist Universitymy academic work focuses on the intersection of public health, digital policy, and social justice.
+My primary research interest lies in "Administrative Chrononormativity"—a concept rooted in Jack Halberstam's work.
+I examine how rigid institutional timelines often exclude non-normative life cycles, particularly affecting:

 Leadership & Advocacy